What Features Should School Shoes for Orthotics Have?

 Are mainstream shoe brands suitable for children with orthotics?

 It depends on the specific shoe, not the brand.
 Some mainstream brands produce individual styles that pass every check on the features list, while other styles from the same brand fail completely.
-Always assess each shoe on its own merits rather than relying on the brand name.
+Always assess each shoe on its own merits rather than relying on brand reputation.

 My child only has an orthotic for one foot.
 Do both shoes need all these features?

 Yes.
-Both shoes will be from the same pair, so both need to have removable insoles, adequate depth, and all the other essential features.
+Both shoes come from the same pair, so both need removable insoles, adequate depth, and all the other essential features.
 Size for the foot with the orthotic, and adjust the fastening on the other foot to compensate for the extra room.

 How long should school shoes last?

-A well-made pair of school shoes should last 6 to 12 months of daily wear.
-However, your child may outgrow the shoes faster than they wear them out.
+A well-made pair should last 6 to 12 months of daily wear.
+Your child may outgrow them faster than they wear them out, though.
 Check the fit monthly, especially during peak growth years.
 Read our guide on how quickly children outgrow orthotic shoes for more detail.